MattPinder/MastersProject/README.md

 Copied the V5 genbank file and deleted all named genes to give me a full list of those I need to name.

-To do:
+### To do
-1.)
-Pathway Tools webinars, paper and installation
+1. Pathway Tools webinars, paper and installation
-2.)
-Start updating genbank file (/note field to give reason why) 3.)
-Potentially restructure the Kordia directory; add updated version of genbank file to, e.g. '01_Annotation' folder
+2. Start updating genbank file (/note field to give reason why)
+3. Potentially restructure the Kordia directory; add updated version of genbank file to, e.g. '01_Annotation' folder

 	17 August 2016